 - Leveraging the critical moment of the pandemic-induced transition to online learning, the research project explored how CURE course activities were translated into online formats and assessed the effects of course changes on students from different demographic groups.
 This careful characterization of online CUREs informs undergraduate STEM education stakeholders about what is possible when courses have to shift instructional practices.
 It also researched what new CURE courses and ideas came out of the emergency online transition.

 - The STEM-PERL team studied the program structure and evaluation efforts of institution-level CIRTL programs.
 Local CIRTL (Center for the Integration of Research, Teaching, and Learning) programs are part of a national network of future faculty development programs that train graduate students and post-docs to be better STEM instructors.
 The STEM-PERL team worked to represent the local variation of CIRTL programs in order to strategically measure impact.

-- The Summer Institutes on Scientific Teaching (SI) are annual professional development workshops that help current STEM university faculty develop in evidence-based teaching practices.
-The STEM-PERL team evaluates the impact of SI-trained faculty on their students (once they return to their home institutions), measuring student outcomes such as course engagement, final grade, and persistence in the sciences.
+- The Summer Institutes on Scientific Teaching (SI) are annual professional development workshops that help current STEM university faculty develop evidence-based teaching (EBT) practices.
+The STEM-PERL team evaluated the impact of SI-trained faculty on their students (once they return to their home institutions), measuring student outcomes such as course engagement, final grades, and persistence in the sciences.

-- This grant supports several STEM programs and courses here at Yale (some are fully funded by the grant and others are partially funded).
+- This grant supports several STEM programs and courses at Yale (some are fully funded by the grant and others are partially funded).
 These include the introductory biology course sequence (BIOL 101-104), course-based undergraduate research lab courses (CUREs), Summer Research for All, Math 110/111, and Freshmen Scholars at Yale (FSY).
-The STEM-PERL team supports this grant by proving program management, grant management, and evaluation support.
+The STEM-PERL team supported this grant by providing program management, grant management, and evaluation support.